codercrew1/Build-a-Real-Estate-App-for-Android-with-Map-Integration/README.md

 ## Step-by-Step: Map Integration in an Android Real Estate App

-We will be using Google Maps API and React-Native-Maps library to integrate maps into the app.
+We will use Google Maps API and React-Native-Maps library to integrate maps into the app.

 ### Step 1: Set Up Google Maps API